wooobo/wooobo.github.io.old/_posts/2019-08-08-write-a-new-post.md

 ## Comments

-The global switch of comments is defined by variable `comments.active` in the file _\_config.yml_.
+The global switch of comments is defined by variable `comments.active` in the file `_config.yml`{: .filepath}.
 After selecting a comment system for this variable, comments will be turned on for all posts.

 If you want to close the comment for a specific post, add the following to the **Front Matter** of the post: